The 10 Cities In America With The Largest Black Population For 2023

 Methodology: How We Determined The Most African American Large Cities in The US

-When we analyze what it's like to live in a certain place, we simply look at statistics.
-In particular, we can look to the recently released 2017-2021 American Community Survey for a detailed breakdown of race by city.
+When we analyze what it’s like to live in a city in the US, we use Saturday Night Science to compare statistics.
+In particular, we can look to the recently released 2018-2022 American Community Survey for a detailed breakdown of race by city.

 Specifically, we looked at table B03002 which has the breakdown of people by Hispanic/latino and race.

-We then ranked each city from 1 to 273 in terms of that percentage with the city having the highest overall percentage being named the "City In America with the Largest African American population" -- Jackson, MS. You can download the data here.
+We then ranked each city from 1 to 273 in terms of that percentage with the city having the highest overall percentage being named the “City In America with the Largest African American population” — Jackson, MS. We updated this article for 2024.
+This article is our tenth time ranking the cities in America with the highest African American population.

 Summary: The Most African American Big Cities in America

-Based on recent trends, the South might not continue to dominate this list in the years to come — well maybe decades — as some more Northern and Western cities continue to attract large swaths of the black population.
+Based on recent trends, the South might not continue to dominate this list in the years to come — well, maybe decades — as more Northern and Western cities continue attracting large swaths of the black population.

-But until then, we’ll keep seeing southern cities atop the list.
+But until then, we’ll keep seeing Southern cities at the top of the list.

 And for those playing at home, here's a look at the least African American cities in America: